practice area bg MOBILE practice area bg scaled

 How to Identify Signs of Sinkhole Damage

-If your property is affected by a sinkhole, you’ll likely notice certain warning signs of structural damage.
+If your property is affected by a sinkhole, you’ll likely notice some warning signs of structural damage.
 Recognizing these signs early can help you take action before the damage worsens.

 • Cracks in your home’s foundation, walls, or floors